-Refund of Contributions: If employment is otherwise terminated before a vested retirement benefit is available, no benefits are provided under the plan, and the member will receive a refund of his contributions (if any) to the plan with interest.
+Refund of Contributions: If employment is otherwise terminated before a vested retirement benefit is

 Forms of Payment

 Normal Form: Life Annuity

 Optional Forms: Subject to plan conditions, a member may select an optional method of benefit payment, in lieu of the normal form, which is actuarially equivalent thereto.
 The purpose of the optional method is to provide a continued life income to a surviving beneficiary after the death of a member.